 Here are 10 interesting facts about the 16th-century swashbuckling Irish woman you might not already know.

-10. Grace did not speak English
+10. Grace did not speak English – born into a pirate clan

 The O’Malley family were direct descendants of the Umaill Kingdom, now known as County Mayo in the west of Ireland.
 The men were sea-faring chieftains (tribe leaders), one of which was Eoghan Dubhdara (Black Oak) O’Malley, who later fathered one daughter, Grace.